xtuml/bridgepoint/doc-bridgepoint/notes/10161_deadlock/10161_deadlock.int.md

   Gathers information about the currently running transaction.

 6.3.1.2.6 TransactionManager.java::completeTransaction()
   This creates a Eclipse job, and schedules the job to run.
-It this waits for the job it scheduled to completed.
+It then waits for the job it scheduled to complete.
 The relevant   code in the operation looks like this:
   ```
   ...
   if (transactionEndedJob == null) {